zorglob21/dogeMap-minter/README.md

 # dogeMap-minter
 A bot to mint dogemaps DRC20 using either dogecore or a publicRPC node.
 This bot uses a lightly edited script doginals.js (see license infos to view original creator).
-The script is edited to automatically convert text to hex on input when minting, and to not relaunch previous failed transactions automatically
+The script is edited to automatically convert text to hex on input when minting, and to not relaunch previous failed transactions automatically.
+Made for windows user, just edit bat files if needed for linux.